 Publishing your documents online

-Find the requirements for publishing your school's planning and reporting documents online.
+Requirements and guidance for publishing your school's planning and reporting documents online.

 |Level of compliance||Main audience||Other|

 Under section 136(external link) and section 146(external link) of the Education and Training Act 2020(external link), school boards are required to make their school’s annual report, strategic plan and annual implementation plan available to the public on an internet site maintained by, or on behalf of, the board.

 Making your planning and reporting documents available ensures students, parents and the wider community can access information about your board’s goals and targets for your students, what your school has achieved, and how your board has managed school finances in the previous school year.